 What really brought the production down for me was the acting.
 Neither Lucas Haas nor Lisa Bonet seemed particularly suited for their roles.
 They both go through their entire performance in the same monotone, hardly showing any emotions or facial expressions.
 It felt as if both were sleeping through their performances.
 I think better casting on the part of these two would have made the production much better.

-It’s a problem when you don’t care about the characters at all because the actors don’t seem to be putting in any effort into making the viewer care.
+It’s a problem when you don’t care about the characters at all because the actors don’t seem to be putting any effort into making the viewer care.
 It’s a bigger problem when combined with a lackluster script.
-The story and premise is so interesting, but it all gets bogged down in confusing dialogue combined with time-travel-like paradoxes of what should and shouldn’t be.
+The story and premise are so interesting, but it all gets bogged down in confusing dialogue combined with time-travel-like paradoxes of what should and shouldn’t be.

 James Caan has the evil slime ball down pat.
-He’s a psychiatrist who has no ethical problem using his patients problems to better himself.
+He’s a psychiatrist who has no ethical problem using his patients’ problems to better himself.
 He would exploit anyone and anything if it mean furthering his career and he has no scruples.
 Overall, however, he infuses the role with little emotion.
-His best moments are the interaction with his assistant (portrayed by Sheila McCarthy) and her transformation through the film.
+His best moments are the interaction with his assistant (portrayed by Sheila McCarthy) and her transformation throughout the film.

 What stands out is the part of George’s friend Manny (portrayed by David Strathairn).
 It wasn’t until the end of the film that I realized Manny had a much different role than what I initially thought.
 He is always in George’s life, and helping him out, whether it’s trying to help him get a lighter sentence for the drug charges or running interference in later incarnations of the future with those that are pursuing George and he’s the doorman in the luxury apartment building George lives in.
 His role is never really explored, but this character might be enough motivation for me to pick up the book and check it out.
 Strathairn is fantastic here and the only real stand-out in the film.
 It’s a shame his role is really a supporting and secondary one because it is the one exceptional performance in an otherwise dismal production from the acting standpoint.

 Overall, you can pass this by and not worry about missing anything.
 The effects used at various times during the changing worlds are good, but not worth sitting through some of the terrible performances and poor script for.
-The production overall is a disappointment, when the story just has the feeling that it had so much potential and blew it.
+The production overall is a disappointment when the story just has the feeling that it had so much potential and blew it.

 Categories: Movie Reviews